FALL 2025 AFTER SCHOOL ENRICHMENT AT LANDELS

 The PTA has organized outside vendors offering enrichment classes, available after school on each Tuesday, Wednesday, and Thursday of the week.
 Details and links are listed below for each program.
 Classes will be available in the fall, winter, and spring trimesters throughout the school year, with many versions of the classes repeating.

-See FAQ information at the bottom of this page before enrolling to learn more details, and for other questions please contact afterschool@landelspta.org
+See FAQ information at the bottom of this page to learn more details before enrolling, and for other questions please contact afterschool@landelspta.org

-Donations: The PTA would like to help all students be able to participate.
-If you would like to support our efforts to be able to do so, please make a tax-deductible donation.
+Donations: Please sponsor a student or contribute to helping a student who would otherwise not be able to participate take an after school class.
+The PTA would like to help all students be able to participate.
+If you would like to support our efforts to be able to do so, please make a tax-deductible donation and specify that you would like your donation to contribute to helping a lower-income family.
 (Please note that any donations do not affect your registration or priority for enrollment for this trimester or any future programming.)

 Volunteer?
 Want to help the PTA with after school enrichment programs or student transitions from school to classes?
 Contact: afterschool@landelspta.org